 Becoming a part of Duke's Anatomical Gifts Program:

 People interested in whole body donation need to discuss their wishes with their families, doctors, and other relevant persons.
 You can also get an information packet with our printable donor card and helpful forms from the Program.
-Be sure your family or relevant persons know that you want to be a whole body donor and understand the procedure for anatomical donation.
-That procedure is detailed on the Commonly Asked Questions page.
+Be sure your family or relevant persons know that you want to be a whole body donor and understand the procedure for anatomical donation, detailed on the Commonly Asked Questions page.

 Even if an individual is listed with the program as someone interested in anatomical donation, we cannot guarantee that we will accept the body at the time of death.
 The body must be in useful condition at the time of death.
 For example, if a body is badly damaged in a car accident, it will not be a useful teaching specimen.
 In addition, we must safeguard our students and lab personnel against certain contagious diseases, like active TB or hepatitis B, that remain contagious after death.